 The ride to Wischhafen is really good, lots of hills, I’m talking small rolling hills.
 When I got to Wischhafen I cycled to the ferry station that takes you across the river Elbe.
 Lots of traffic on this day, the ferry got filled up quickly, I was not the only cyclist on the ferry.

-When I was on the other side of Elbe, I continued on my way towards Itzehoe, as I navigated through the German landscape towards Nord-Ostsee-Kanal or in English know as the Kiel Canal, I had to cross the Kiel Canal on a cycle you only have a few choices, I had decided to take the Fußgängertunnel in Rendsburg.
+When I was on the other side of Elbe, I continued on my way towards Itzehoe, as I navigated through the German landscape towards Nord-Ostsee-Kanal or in English known as the Kiel Canal, I had to cross the Kiel Canal on a cycle you only have a few choices, I had decided to take the Fußgängertunnel in Rendsburg.

 In Itzehoe I stopped to eat, Itzehoe is a town in the German state of Schleswig-Holstein, located on the Stör, a navigable tributary of the Elbe and 51 km northwest of Hamburg.